SebaG20xx/SebaG20xx/README.md

 - 👋 Hi, I’m @SebaG20xx
-- 👀 I’m interested in programming and learning about computer engineering
+- 👀 I’m interested in programming and learning about computer science
 - 🌱 I’m currently learning computer science at UTFSM
 - 💞️ I’m looking to collaborate on everything related to cybersecurity or data parsing
 - 📫 How to reach me, issues on github